flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 - Data fields usually use large font
 - Label lines use small font
 - Flight crew entries and modifiable data use large font
-- Defaulted, computed and non modifiable data use small font.
+- Defaulted, computed and non-modifiable data use small font.

 ## Colors